projectcalico/calicoctl/docs/cni/kubernetes/VagrantCoreOS.md

 kubectl create -f guestbook.yaml
 ```

-Check that the redis-master, redis-slave, and frontend pods and services are running correctly.
-After about a minute, the following command should show your pods in `Running` state.
+Check that the redis-master, redis-slave, and frontend pods are running correctly.
+After a few minutes, the following command should show all pods in `Running` state.
 ```
-kubectl get pods,svc
+kubectl get pods
 ```
 > Note: The guestbook demo relies on a number of docker images which may take up to 5 minutes to download.